CBorowski-dev/docs-operaton-org/content/update/activiti.md

 *   Database schema and table names.
 Note that we based our fork on Activiti 5.11 and the tables existent in that version.
 *   The `activiti:` [Custom Extensions]({{< ref "/reference/bpmn20/custom-extensions/_index.md" >}}) are kept.
-    A Camunda 7 namespace will be introduced soon but backwards compatibility will be ensured.
+    A Operatonnamespace will be introduced soon but backwards compatibility will be ensured.

 We based our fork on the database schema of Activiti 5.11.
 So please [update](http://www.activiti.org/userguide/index.html#databaseUpgrade) your project to this database using the update scripts provided by Activiti.
 If you are using a newer version, best ask for assistance in the [Forum](http://camunda.org/community/forum.html).